-With that being said, we need a formula and you have come to the right place.
-As I said we need to factor in the true sublimation cost of consumables and labor, plus a few other factors like the waste, inventory costs, and overhead.
+With that being said, we need a formula, and you have come to the right place.
+As I said, we need to factor in the true sublimation cost of consumables and labor, plus a few other factors like the waste, inventory costs, and overhead.
 If you have been in business for some time and have done a really great job of tracking everything to this is no problem to figure out.
 For example, take what you paid for ink and paper over a set amount of time, then take the total square inches of jobs you produced during that time (square Inch of the size of product produced, times number of times produced) and you have your paper and ink cost.
 What?
 You didn’t track that because you have a business to run or you are new to this?
 Well, that is where most of us fall, and honestly, I don’t suggest going to those lengths anyway.
-We need a more round figure for figuring out pricing and at the end of the day and desktop printers on the market are going to run about $1.00 per job and 44” printer and about are going to run about $0.05 per job.
+We need a more round figure for figuring out pricing, and at the end of the day and desktop printers on the market are going to run about $1.00 per job and 44” printer and about are going to run about $0.05 per job.

-So what is a good way to determining your true costs of production if you don’t have the time or the data to track every single thing that goes on in your business?
+So what is a good way to determine your true costs of production if you don’t have the time or the data to track every single thing that goes on in your business?
 Here is an example of the true sublimation cost of a standard rectangular mouse pad for someone using desktop equipment and is buying small quantities of the blanks.
-We will err on the high side as you want to always make sure the efficiencies you can gain improve your bottom line, not help you break even.
+We will err on the high side as you want always to make sure the efficiencies you can gain improve your bottom line, not help you break even.
 Plus I have added notes for factors in each area that you should be aware of while making this calculation.

 Blank Mouse Pad = $1.75 (Do not forget to factor in the inbound freight into this figure and realize that can drastically change the cost of the blank.
 You want to try to buy in enough quantity to gain price breaks, but not so much that you would not be able to sell that inventory in the course of 6 months to a year.
 There are costs to carry inventory for extended periods of time.)